BillJr99/BillJr99.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, Drexel University, 2005
+* Ph.D in Electrical and Computer Engineering, Drexel University, 2018
-  * Minor in Mathematics
 * M.S. in Computer Science, Drexel University, 2008
 * M.S. in Science of Instruction, Drexel University, 2008
   * Pennsylvania Teaching Certification in Grades 7-12 Mathematics
-* Ph.D in Electrical and Computer Engineering, Drexel University, 2018
+* B.S. in Computer Science, Drexel University, 2005
+  * Minor in Mathematics
+  * Magna Cum Laude

 Selected Faculty Appointments
 ======
+* Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-Present

+* Associate Department Head of Undergraduate Affairs in the Department of Computer Science at Drexel University, 2014-2019
+  * Associate Department Head, 2015-2019
+  * Director of Undergraduate Affairs, 2014-2015

+* Lecturer (Visiting) of Computer and Information Science at the University of Pennsylvania, 2011-2013

 * Teaching Faculty of Computer Science at Drexel University, 2008-2019
+  * Teaching Professor (full), 2017-2019
+  * Associate Teaching Professor, 2012-2017
+  * Assistant Teaching Professor, 2011-2012
   * Instructor / Auxiliary Professor, 2008-2011
-  * Assistant Teaching Professor, 2011-2012
-  * Associate Teaching Professor, 2012-2017
-  * Teaching Professor (full), 2017-2019

-* Lecturer (Visiting) of Computer and Information Science at the University of Pennsylvania, 2011-2013

-* Associate Department Head of Undergraduate Affairs in the Department of Computer Science at Drexel University, 2014-2019
-  * Director of Undergraduate Affairs, 2014-2015
-  * Associate Department Head, 2015-2019

-* Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-Present

 Selected Publications
 ======